Any smart employer knows the number one key to business success is finding good employees. And, a close second is holding on to those talented people.

 - Educational opportunities, such as bringing in a topic expert once every quarter or paying for courses

-- Sabbatical period after a certain number of years with your company (e.g. one month sabbatical after five years with your company)
+- The sabbatical period after a certain number of years with your company (e.g. one month sabbatical after five years with your company)

 - Gym stipend

 Many of these kinds of perks are being offered by your competitors.
 While we know you can’t offer everything, you may want to consider focusing on one or two “perks” that reflect your own values and those of the candidates you want to attract.

 8. Support Work/Life Alignment